 - Co-opted Members are those individuals who bring specific experience or knowledge and can make an additional positive contribution to the role of ETS for a time limited period.

 Examples of the work of ETS includes:

-- Professional validation and regular re-validation of youth work courses at degree level and above, which are recognised by JNC as professional qualifications in youth work
+- Professional validation of Youth Work degree programmes which are recognised by JNC as professional qualifications in Youth Work

-- Along with ETS Wales, setting the assessment standards and required content for youth work qualifications at Levels 2 and 3 (recognised by JNC as qualifications for Youth Support Worker roles)
+- Along with ETS Wales, setting the assessment standards and required content for Youth Support Worker qualifications at Levels 2 and 3 (recognised by JNC)

 - Producing Annual Monitoring Reports on Youth Work qualifications across England as part of a quality assurance process and means of identifying trends in Youth Work training

 - Collaborating with sister bodies in other UK jurisdictions on ensuring consistent standards for qualifications

 - Reviewing the National Occupational Standards for Youth Work